Chris Holmes, University of Oxford, Oxford, United Kingdom

 Chris Holmes is a Professor of Biostatistics and UK Medical Research Council (MRC) Programme Leader in Statistical Genomics.
 He holds a joint appointment between the Department of Statistics and the Nuffield Department of Medicine, University of Oxford.
 He is an Affiliate Member of the Big Data Institute, Li Ka Shing Centre for Health Informatics and Discovery, Oxford, and a faculty fellow of The Alan Turing Institute, London.
 He serves on the MRC’s Expert Panel in Stratified Medicine.
 His research interests surround the theory, methods, and applications of statistics to medical research.
 Particular interests are in Bayesian decision analysis, statistical machine learning, and model misspecification within stratified medicine.

-University of Technology, Sydney
+Louise Ryan, University of Technology, Sydney, Australia

 After completing her undergraduate degree in statistics and mathematics at Macquarie University, Louise Ryan left Australia in 1979 to pursue her PhD in statistics at Harvard University in the United States.
 In 1983, Louise took up a postdoctoral fellowship in Biostatistics, jointly between Dana-Farber Cancer Institute and the Harvard School of Public Health.
 She was promoted to Assistant Professor in 1985, eventually becoming the Henry Pickering Walcott Professor and Chair of the Department of Biostatistics at Harvard.
 Louise returned to Australia in early 2009 to take up the role as Chief of CSIRO’s Division of Mathematics, Informatics and Statistics.
 In 2012, she joined UTS as a distinguished professor of statistics in the School of Mathematical Sciences.
 Louise is well known for her contributions to the development of statistical methods for cancer and environmental health research.
 She is loves the challenge and satisfaction of multi-disciplinary collaboration and is passionate about training the next generation of statistical scientists.